Do you know that you have a covenantal marriage? And, do you realize that marriage is meant to be a symbol?

 I awoke as he came in and snuggled up with him for the final moments we’d share the space before I got up to begin my day.
 His shoulders are always such a sweet sanctuary for my soul.

-As we lay there we talked and chatted a bit, but then I softly said something on my heart that has always been a potential rocky ground.
+We talked and chatted a bit as we laid there.
+But, then I softly said something on my heart, which that always has been a potential rocky ground.

 “Maybe tomorrow you can go to bed earlier.
 I’m concerned about you and at this point you’re only going to get at max six hours of sleep.
 I’d like to keep you around for a while.”